SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 make build-wallet-views-ts-client
 ```

-### Run the projection runner
+### Run Scribe

 #### 1. Upload required Daml packages

-In order to run the projection you need to upload the required DAR files to the ledger first.
+In order to run Scribe you need to upload the required DAR files to the ledger first.
 You can either use the
 `dops` CLI tool (refer to `operations` folder in the base of this repository) as follows:

 ```bash